Category Archives: Museum

 In Italian his name is Tiziano Vecellio, but in English the artist is famously known as Titian (1485-1576)

-Titian became the leading painter in Venice and an influential artist throughout Sixteenth-century Italy.
-His cousin Cesare Vecellio (1530-1601) was an engraver and painter trained in Titian’s workshop.
-These Vecellio cousins and their sons became artists and were allowed to use the appellation “di Tiziano” which would bring them attention.
-Yet these family members were, along with later followers of Titian, artistic mediocrities.
+Titian was part of a family of artists who had been civic leaders in 13th-century and 14th-century Italy, such as mayors, magistrates, and notaries.
+In the 15th century, two Vecellio brothers had children who became artists.
+Titian was the grandson of one of those brothers who was ambassador to Venice where the family had a timber trade.
+Titian became the leading painter in Venice and an influential artist throughout sixteenth-century Italy.
+His cousin Cesare Vecellio (1530-1601) was an engraver and painter who trained in Titian’s workshop.
+The Vecellio cousins and their sons became artists and were allowed to use the appellation “di Tiziano” which would bring them attention.

 The painter of The Art Institute of Chicago’s allegory entitled Allegory of Venus and Cupid is only identified as an “imitator” of Titian.
 Its allegorical motifs share similarities with Titian’s and this is perhaps partly why this Old Master painting by an unknown follower of Titian was mistaken for the master himself when it resurfaced on the art market in 1927.